 The information obtained is then systematically worked by a tracing agent and may also include internet searches and telephone calls until a confirmed current address is obtained for the missing individual.
 They usually try to obtain a second form of confirmation that the address is current and correct by speaking to the subject directly or a neighbour or other local source.
 You must provide a legitimate debt related or beneficiary reason to trace the individual via certain databases.

-How much does a tracing agent cost?
+How much do specialist tracing agents cost?

 Fees to instruct a tracing agent will vary greatly depending on the amount of information you already have such as full name, last known address and date of birth.
 The more information you can provide the cheaper the quote will be.
 As long as you can provide a valid debt or beneficiary reason to trace, fees can vary from £75 plus vat to £350 plus vat per instruction.

 Fees may be at the pricier end of the scale if the specific enquiry is complex, fraud is involved or its overseas.
 Usually tracing agents work on a fixed fee basis and you can obtain a quote beforehand.
 Discounts can be offered for regular and volume instructions sent per month, usually from law firms, debt collection agencies and banks.
-Tracing agents also tend to work on a ‘No Trace No Fee’ basis, which means if the company is unable to trace an address for the subject, then there will be no fee.
+Specialist Tracing Agents also tend to work on a ‘No Trace No Fee’ basis, which means if the company is unable to trace an address for the subject, then there will be no fee.